albertozelaya5/html-css-course/starter/05-Design/annotations.md

 > Revisar video 67 HTML CSS - Jonas

-### website personalities

-- Serious/Elegant: para mostrar luxury and elegance, based on thin serif typefaces, golden or pastel colors, ang big high-quality images

-- Minimalist/Simple: Focusses on the essential text content, using small or medium-sized sans-serif black text, lines, and few-images and small icons

-- PLain/Neutral: Design that gets out of the way by using neutral ans small typefaces, and very structured layout.
-Common in big corporations

-- Bold/Confident: Makes and impact, by featuring big and bold typography, paired with confident use of big colored blocks

-- Calm/Peaceful: For products and services that care, transmitted by calming pastel colors, soft serif headings, and matching images/illustrations

-- Startup/Upbeat: Widely used in startups, featuring medium-sized sans-serif typeface,s light-grey text and backgrounds, and rounded elements

-- Playful/Fun: Colorful and round designs, fueled by creative elements like hand-drawn icons or illustrations, animations and fun language

 Las diferentes reglas de como sera la página, dependerán del estilo que se desee construir para el sitio

 ## Web Design Rules #1: Typography